boymalloy/python-flask-d3-family-tree/README.md

 * Go to the terminal window
 * Use Ctrl+c to stop the server

-8. Start the web server again with :
+8. Start the web server again with:
     ```bash
     flask run
     ```